nf-homeauto/.github/profile/README.md

 ## Hi there 👋

-This Org contains forks of Dyson libraries and addons for use in HomeAssistant.
+This Org contains code and forks things for use in HomeAssistant.